mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 Used by: PISP

-The HTTP request `GET /accounts/<ID>` is used to lookup information about the requested Party’s accounts, defined by an identifier `<ID>`, where `<ID>` is some identifier a user uses to access their account with the DFSP, such as a phone number, email address, clientId.
+The HTTP request `GET /accounts/<ID>` is used to lookup information about the requested user's accounts, defined by an identifier `<ID>`, where `<ID>` is an identifier a user uses to access their account with the DFSP, such as a phone number, email address, or some other identifier previously provided by the DFSP.

-> __Note:__ This differs from the `GET /parties/<TYPE>/<ID>` request of Ref.1. above
-> because the destination DFSP is _already known_ by the PISP when the user selects
-> from a list of supported DFSPs, so the switch does not need to perform a lookup to determine
-> the DFSP this request should be routed to.

 See Section 5.1.6.11 of Ref.
 1 above for more information regarding addressing of a Party.